 Despite Germany now playing with the main team, Hungary got a 2-0 lead only eight minutes into the game.
 Still, the Germans fought back and leveled the score in the next 10 minutes.
 After this, the Hungarians attacked several times, but German keeper Toni Turek pulled off several fine saves.
 The decision came in the 84th minute: German striker Helmut Rahn, nicknamed "The Boss", reached the ball on a speculative German attack 20 yards in front of the Hungarian goal, deceived the Hungarian defender by shooting with his weaker left foot, and scored Germany's third goal.
 Germany was the new world champion, for the first but not for the last time.

-Most of the TV recording is unfortunately Lost Forever
+Most of the TV recording is unfortunately lost

 , including the whole soundtrack.
 Fortunately, the radio